zhouych87/OrganicSolarCellModel/rw/readme.txt

-rw_aveRE_CT. record the time at certain period
+rw_aveRE_CT. record time and distnace at certain period

+,
-,others record per centain steps
+rw_aveRE     record time and distnace at centain steps